Sorry, you need to enable JavaScript to visit this website.

 Primary use

 There are no real tax benefits to investing in a taxable brokerage account.
-You fund your account with after-tax money, pay taxes on the interest and dividends you earn on your current holdings, and pay capital gains taxes when you sell an investment for more than you bought it.
+You fund your account with after-tax money, pay taxes on any interest and dividends you earn on your current holdings, and pay capital gains taxes if you sell an investment for more than you bought it.

 In the case of a retirement account, your contributions are traditionally tax-deferred.
 Either they come out of your paycheck before taxes, or you can deduct them on your income tax return.
-Once the funds are in your account, they grow tax-free until you withdraw them.
+Once the funds are in your account, any earnings are tax-free until you withdraw them.

-You can buy and sell securities as often as you want without incurring taxes.
+You can buy and sell securities without incurring taxes.
 Then, you’ll pay income taxes on the money when you withdraw it from your retirement account.

 There are certain types of retirement accounts that use Roth contributions.
 In this case, you contribute with after-tax dollars, just as you would a brokerage account.
-The difference is the money in your Roth retirement account grows tax-free, and you can take tax-free distributions during retirement.
+The difference is the money in your Roth retirement account can be taken tax free with a qualified distribution.

 There are no contribution limits on taxable brokerage accounts.
 You can invest as much as you want in any year.
 But for retirement accounts, there are some limits.

-The amount you can contribute to your retirement account depends on the type of account it is and your age.
-For a 401(k) plan in 2023, you can contribute up to $22,500 per year, with an additional $7,500 catch-up contribution allowed if you’re 50 or older.
-For individual retirement accounts (IRAs) in 2023, the contribution limit is $6,000 per year with an additional $1,000 catch-up contribution.
+The amount you can contribute to your retirement account depends on the type of account and your age.
+For a 401(k) plan in 2024, you can contribute up to $23,000 per year, with an additional $7,500 catch-up contribution allowed if you’re 50 or older.
+For individual retirement accounts (IRAs) in 2024, the contribution limit is $7,000 per year with an additional $1,000 catch-up contribution.

 There are some other limitations on who can contribute to retirement accounts and how much.
 You can only contribute to a 401(k) if your employer offers one.
 For IRAs, you may be limited as to whether you can contribute, how much you can contribute, and whether you can deduct your contributions based on your household income.

-When you invest in a taxable brokerage account, you can withdraw money at any time and for any reason.
-But with a retirement account, you’re generally required to leave the money in the account until you reach age 59½.
-If you take money out early, you could be on the hook for a 10% penalty on top of any income taxes you owe.
+Retirement accounts have stricter withdrawal rules than taxable brokerage accounts.
+The IRS generally requires you to leave the money in your retirement account until age 59 ½.
+If you take the money out early and don’t meet certain exceptions, you could be on the hook for a 10% penalty on top of any income taxes you owe.

 Margin account vs. cash account